jpmens/nagval/README.md

     must contain a list of domains, one per line, where each domain is optionally followed by a slash (/) and a DNS resource record type to check.
 The type defaults to *SOA* if it is not specified.
+-v
+:   Verbose.
+Use with *-f* for verbose output.

 Example: